Add Math Equations to PowerPoint Presentations in C#

 ToMathArray method

-ToMathArray puts elements in a vertical array.
-If this operation is called for a MathBlock instance, all child elements will be placed in the returned array.
+ToMathArray puts elements into a vertical array.
+If this operation is called on a MathBlock instance, all its child elements will be placed in the returned array.

 Example: